oevkaya/RPS/README.md

 ## Contact

-For any questions and feedback, please dont hesitate to contact us via following e-mail adresses:
+For any questions and feedback, please don't hesitate to contact us via following e-mail addresses:

 * ozanevkaya@gmail.com